The Monkeytoe XBEAM is a key to a revolutionary configurable aluminium Beam system that is part of our Modular XBEAM platform system.

 Do you have the Fire resistance properties of these beams, such as the FLR Ratings?

 Currently we do not have any fire rating capability with these beams, though this is something we’re working on currently with fire engineering companies in Australia.
 This will take some time to complete.
+As above, our design & testing to date has been around the beam maintaining structural integrity when exposed to 180°C+ radiant temperatures (based on the allowable radiant temperatures through a fire rated roof/wall).

 How did we go about getting the capacities from the Xbeam?
 Was this through testing?